amcolash/webpack_typescript_express/README.md

 ## Notes

+### Project Structure

+- `tsconfig.json`: Configuration for typescript compilation
+- `webpack.config.js`: Configuration for webpack
+- `src`: all source code lives here
+  - `app`: app/client code
+  - `server`: server code
+  - `shared`: shared code between the client/server
+- `dist`: compiled code goes here

+### Scripts

+Take a look inside `package.json` in the `scripts` section to see what is set up already.
+You can run any of them via `npm run [scriptname]`.
+Additionally, you can add more scripts if you need.

 ### Dependencies

 There are a lot of dependencies that are used here (ugh, tried to keep it light), here is a little on each: